ndresx/react-countdown/README.md

 }
 ```

-The `total` value is the absolute time difference in milliseconds, whereas the other time-related values contain their relative portion of the current time difference.
+The `total` value is the overall time difference in milliseconds.
+It is signed: with [`overtime`](#overtime) enabled it can become negative once the target is passed, while the other time-related values contain the (always non-negative) relative portion of the current time difference.
 The `completed` value indicates whether the countdown reached its initial end or not.

 The `calcTimeDelta` function accepts two arguments in total; only the first one is required.